DayByDayBy/fizzbuzzers/README.md

 # fizzbuzzers

-a wee collection of fizzbuzz scripts and other classic code problems, for a quick look at of the syntax of a few different languages
+a wee collection of fizzbuzz scripts and other classic code problem for a quick look at the syntax of different languages

 list includes: